 Axillary shaving is a procedure where the surgeon goes into the armpit and manually destroys the sweat glands.
 This procedure costs ~$5000 plus operating room and anesthesia time.

 MiraDry is a noninvasive procedure that is done in the office.
 It destroys sweat glands using microwave technology.
-Patients typically have a 60% reduction with the first treatment and a >90% reduction after the second treatment.
-The cost of miraDry, which includes two treatments, is ~$3000. miraDry is going to be a game-changer in the field of axillary hyperhidrosis.
+Patients typically have a >80% reduction with just one treatment.
+The cost of miraDry is ~$2000.
+A small percentage of patients will need a second treatment, and a very small percentage will not respond. miraDry is a game-changer in the field of axillary hyperhidrosis.

 You should consider using Celllulaze for permanent treatment